We are already here.

 To control one’s code is to control one’s future.

-We reject custodial freedom.
+We reject custodial freedom,

-We reject protection that requires surrender.
+and every form of protection that requires surrender.

-Self-custody is not a feature.
+Self-custody is a moral stance,

 V. Don’t Help Us

-We do not want your bailouts.
+We want none of your bailouts,

-We do not want your regulatory clarity.
+none of your regulatory clarity.

 Your help is a leash.